mauroservienti/welcome-to-the-state-machine-demos/README.md

 ## Startup projects

-Solutions is configured to use the [SwitchStartupProject](https://marketplace.visualstudio.com/items?itemName=vs-publisher-141975.SwitchStartupProject) Visual Studio Extension to manage startup projects.
+The solution is configured to use the [SwitchStartupProject](https://marketplace.visualstudio.com/items?itemName=vs-publisher-141975.SwitchStartupProject) Visual Studio Extension to manage startup projects.
 The extension is not a requirement, it's handy.

 Ensure the following projects are set as startup projects: